tremor-rs/tremor-runtime/static/language/prolog/expr.md

 Within the scripting DSLs grammar the different forms and variations of expression are significant.

-Hoewver, in the higher level we limit exposure to a subset of these forms.
+However, in the higher level we limit exposure to a subset of these forms.
 This is done for convenience, and for consistency of usage, and ease of learning the language.